Heat vs. Knicks Injury Report Today - May 6

 Heat Season Insights

-- The Heat have seen an uptick in scoring recently, putting up 119.3 points per game in their last 10 outings, 9.8 points more than the 109.5 they've scored this year.
+- The Heat's offense has been much better over their last 10 games, putting up 119.3 points per contest compared to the 109.5 they've averaged this year.

 Knicks Season Insights